-In this blog post, we’ll discuss Polysorbate 80 which is a very important ingredient used when making DIY bath bombs.
+In this blog post, we’ll discuss Polysorbate 80 which is a very important ingredient used when making your own bath bombs at home.
 We’ll talk about why we use polysorbate 80 in bath bombs, what it is and how it helps your bath bombs form and dissolve in water, and we will also show you where to buy it online.

 Are you ready to learn more?
 Let’s get started!

 What Is Polysorbate 80 Used For In Bath Bombs

 In the bath bomb industry, polysorbate 80 is a common ingredient that helps to stabilize mixtures and create foam.
 It also has moisturizing properties.

 The term “polysorbate” comes from the word “surfactant,” which means an agent that reduces surface tension between two liquids in order to make them mix better.
 The “80” in the name refers to the number of carbon atoms in the molecule.

 Polysorbate 80 is a clear, odorless liquid that is soluble in both water and oil.
 It has a variety of applications in the cosmetic and personal care industries.